SEND Information Report 2022/23

 What do we do to support the wellbeing of students with SEND?

 We take bullying very seriously.
 Issues related to bullying are discussed in tutor time, assemblies and through dedicated lessons.
-The school has an anti-bullying policy.
+You can view details of the school's Anti-bullying policy and other policies here.

 Joining the school and moving on